 - encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.

-Throughout the year, we have delivered a series of assemblies covering each of the core British Values, the resources for which can be found below.
+We have delivered a series of assemblies covering each of the core British Values, the resources for which can be found below.

-To encourage appreciation of the democratic process, we ran a mock EU referendum in June 2016 with students representing each side of the debate involved in running campaigns, holding hustings and with all pupils having the opportunity to cast a vote.
+In addition, we ran a mock EU referendum in June 2016 with students representing each side of the debate involved in running campaigns, holding hustings and with all pupils having the opportunity to cast a vote.
 Our report on the campaigns can be found here.
 The results were as follows:

 Stay: 486 votes = 72%